Looking for a local, pick-your-own farm in Southwest New Mexico? Scroll down this page and you will see the U-Pick farms in Southwest New Mexico,

 If you have any questions or suggestions,

-Southwest New Mexico U-Pick Farms and Orchards, by county
+Southwest New Mexico U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map